KyleAxley/friendly-parakeet/README.md

-#Password Generator
+## Password Generator

 ## Welcome to the random password generator
-This is to be used to generate random passwords
+This is simple and easy tool to be used to generate random passwords

 Case Western Reserve Web Developement Boot Camp